Credit monitoring vs. identity theft protection services: Understanding the key differences

 • May only cover certain types of online fraud.

-Keep in mind that each provider offers different features and services, so it's important to review what it includes before signing up.
-Check its website to see exactly what’s covered in the subscription.
+Keep in mind that each provider offers different features and services, so it’s important to review the plan before signing up.
+Check the provider’s website to see exactly what’s covered in the subscription.

 Key differences between credit monitoring and identity theft protection